WoodShack/godot-local-notification/README.md

 ### init()

-Request permission for notifications (iOS only).
+Request permission for notifications (iOS and Android 13+).

 ### is_inited() -> bool